satyajitsial/skip-plugins/README.md

 # Kong skip-plugins Plugin
 ## Overview
 This plugin will take the list of Plugin Names and skips the Execution of those Plugins in the Request Cycle .
-This is mainly dsigned to skip the execution of global plugins for a specific service or route.
+This is mainly designed to skip the execution of global plugins for a specific service or route.
 This will also try to solve the issue raised here  https://github.com/Kong/kong/discussions/7289

 ## Tested in Kong Release